-International Students on an F-1 or J-1 visa should complete employment paperwork at the Human Resources office, room 325 Whitmore to ensure proper employee work authorization, verify documentation and determine employee tax status prior to the start of employment.
-The hiring department will need to complete the Student PAF and all forms should be submitted together for processing.
+International Students on an F-1 or J-1 visa should complete employment paperwork at the Human Resources office, room 325 Whitmore to ensure proper work authorization, verify documentation, and determine tax status prior to the start date.
+In addition, the hiring department must complete the Student Personal Action Form (PAF).
+All forms should be submitted together for processing.